-The Plan is a defined contribution plan extended to all eligible employees of L.B.
-Foster Company (the "Company") who have attained age 18.
+The Plan is a defined contribution plan extended to union hourly employees of L.B.
+Foster Company (the "Company") who have attained age 18 and are employed at locations specified by the Plan.
+Eligible employees must elect to enroll in the Plan.
 The L.B.
 Foster Company Investment Committee, appointed by the Board of Directors of the Company, serves as the plan administrator.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.